binkley/homebrewery-files/warpipes.md

 _**Pipes of Blessing.**_ 1 charge.
 You play a simple drone and hopeful melody to cast the [Bless](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Bless) spell.

 _**Pipes of Haste.**_ 3 charges.
-You play a quick-time march to cast the [Haste](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Haste) spell.
+You play _Murdo's Wedding_, a quick-time march to cast the [Haste](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Haste) spell.

 _**Pipes of Pain.**_ 4 charges.
 You play _The King Under the Water_.
-Towering tones ripple outward from you in a 30-foot _Emanation_.
-Each creature in the Emanation makes a Constitution saving throw.
+Towering tones ripple outward from you in a 30-foot _[Emanation](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#EmanationAreaofEffect)_.
+Each creature within hearing makes a Constitution saving throw.
 On a failed save, a target takes 5d6 Thunder damage and 5d6 Radiant or Necrotic damage (your choice) and has the _Prone_ condition.
 On a successful save, a target takes half as much damage only.
+Those within 5 feet take an additional 1d6 Thunder damange without save.

+The sound of your performance can be heard up to 300 feet away.

-Each creature you choose in the Emanation can use a _Reaction_ to cover their ears and throw themselves _Prone_ to take no damage.
+Each creature you choose in the Emanation can use a _[Reaction](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Reaction)_ to cover their ears and throw themselves _Prone_ to take no damage.

 _**Pipes of Slow.**_ 3 charges.
-You play a languid melody to cast the [Slow](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Slow) spell.
+You play _Mist Under Mountain_, a languid melody to cast the [Slow](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Slow) spell.

 _**Shattering Pipes.**_ 3 charges.
-You play shrill notes to cast the [Shatter](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Shatter) spell.
+You play _Men of Clay_ in shrill notes to cast the [Shatter](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Shatter) spell.

 _**Tiring Tones.**_ 4 charges.
 You play _The Famous Tay Whale_.
 Choose one creature within 60 ft.
-That creature suffers 1 level of _Exhaustion_.
+That creature suffers 1 level of _[Exhaustion](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#ExhaustionCondition)_.

 \page